The Beatles' recording sessions: 6 June 1962

 After the Decca audition recordings came to the attention of EMI managers through the efforts of the Beatles' manager Brian Epstein, a recording contract was executed between Epstein and EMI's Parlophone record label.
 EMI would record a minimum of six single "sides" and the agreement would start on 6 June 1962, expiring a year later, but renewable.
 After the contract was signed, Parlophone record producer George Martin gave the Beatles an audition at EMI Studios in London, to assess their musical quality and respective vocal talents.
 The audition, held on 6 June, also acted as their first EMI recording session.
 They likely performed in Studio 2, the studio in which they would record most of their music.
 Because none of the recordings was considered worthy of release, the session tapes were destroyed per standard protocol; however, at least two mono recordings have since been discovered.
-Most documentation from the session has also been destroyed; however, it is known that four songs were recorded in an unknown amount of takes.
+Most documentation from the session has also been destroyed; however, it is known that four songs were recorded in an unknown number of takes.
 Ken Townsend, who would become a regular at the Beatles' recording sessions, was on duty in the technical department that day.
 Martin was not satisfied with Best's drumming, so Epstein and the other Beatles soon dismissed him from the group.
 This session was Best's only recording session at EMI before he was replaced by Ringo Starr.
 A complete tape of this session surfaced after the death of sound engineer Geoff Emerick on 2 October 2018.
 Apparently Emerick took the tape home even though it was meant to have been destroyed.
 As of 2020 Emerick's family are involved in legal proceedings with Universal Music, current owners of the Beatles' back catalogue, as to who legally owns the tape.